DominikMueller64/bcgvr/README.md

 ### Example

-Please refer to the documentation of the function `bcgv` for an example of usage.
+Please refer to the documentation of the function `embv` for an example of usage.

 ---